-Part One of this article (HMMWVS in the Hobby, October 19th, 2015) offered a basic history and development primer of the High Mobility Multipurpose Wheeled Vehicle commonly known as the HMMWV, or “Humvee.”
+Part One of this article (HMMWVS in the Hobby) offered a basic history and development primer of the High Mobility Multipurpose Wheeled Vehicle commonly known as the HMMWV, or “Humvee.”
 Part Two in this issue offers some tips for those interested in buying a HMMWV.

 To recap, for many readers of Military Vehicle Magazine, owning an historic military vehicle (HMV) is a hobby.
 A person’s choice of hobbies doesn’t have to be based upon practicality, though you probably should use logic when choosing a vehicle.
 This is especially important in regard to how much a vehicle is going to cost in time and money versus the enjoyment it brings.